MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 3.	buildRoot: maps to -DCMAKE_BINARY_DIR switch and specifies where the CMake cache will be created.
 If the folder does not exist, it will be created.
 4.	variables: contains a name+value pair of CMake variables that will get passed as -Dname=value to CMake.
 If your CMake project build instructions specify adding any variables directly to the CMake cache file, it is recommended that you add them here instead.
 5.	cmakeCommandArgs: specifies any additional switches you want to pass to CMake.exe.
 6.	configurationType: defines the build configuration type for the selected generator.
-Currently supported values are "Debug", "MinSizeRel", "Release" and "RelWithDebInfo".
+Currently supported values are "Debug", "MinSizeRel", "Release", and "RelWithDebInfo".

 CMakeSettings.json also supports consuming environment variables in any of the properties mentioned above.
 The syntax to use is `${env.FOO}` to expand the environment variable %FOO%.
 You also have access to built-in macros inside this file: